ezfe/cs470-leap-carpooling/README.md

 13. Configure HTTPs

-    If you are using a different operating system or server other than NGINX, follow the instrucitons at [certbot.eff.org](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx).
+    If you are using a different operating system, or a server other than NGINX, follow the instructions at [certbot.eff.org](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx).

     ```bash
     sudo apt install -y software-properties-common